 Fact-checkers are able to assess the truth or falsity of a photo or video by combining these skills with other journalistic practices, like using research from experts, academics or government agencies. -Facebook Newsroom

 Facebook will now filter false photos and videos into the dashboard to select which pieces of content to debunk.
 Earlier, most fact-checking partners could only debunk links to false news stories; Agence France-Presse was the first organization to start debunking images for Facebook last spring when Facebook started testing the capability.

 Facebook has been ramping up fact-checking efforts and third-party human reviewers in recent months in an effort to protect future elections from foreign interference.
-The company is also leveraging technology that can extract text from photos and compare them against headlines in previously debunked stories, according to the blog post.
+According to the blog post, the company is also leveraging technology that can extract text from photos and compare them against headlines in previously debunked stories.